davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 is required for Cretaceous mantle nappe underplating scenarios to produce warm mantle lithosphere.

-## Model sensitivity and bias {#sec:model_bias}

-Generally, changes in model parameters such as radiogenic heat flux, thermal conductivity, and heat capacity do not impact the relative results for modeled scenarios, due to the consistent lithologic structure of the model domains.

-Due to widely varying timescale of equilibration for modeled scenarios in groups **B** and **C**, the model is sensitive to assumptions about steady-state cooling of the oceanic mantle lithosphere.
-The choice of the "GDH" model to track the evolution of the suboceanic thermal structure is an important control on the scale of temperature variation in @fig:model_tracers|b.
-Though GDH is well-calibrated, oceanic cooling models tend to overestimate the heat flow from young oceanic plates [@Stein1995].
-This suggests that the high geothermal temperatures predicted for the younger stalled slab scenarios in model group **B**, including the Monterey plate scenario, may be overestimates.

-Another potential confounding factor affecting the older scenarios of **B** and **C** is the thermal effects of continued subduction beneath the underplated mantle nappes.
-After rollback and underplating of the modeled section of oceanic mantle lithosphere, a downgoing slab at depth could, depending on its age, cool the forearc lithosphere from below.
-However, this effect is considered minimal and diminishes over time due to the progressive subduction of younger, hotter oceanic lithosphere.
-Reconstruction of the Pacific--Farallon spreading ridge history show that, between ca. 70 and 30 Ma, oceanic lithosphere entering the southwest Cordilleran subduction zone got younger at a rate of ~1 Myr/Ma [@Atwater1998; @Liu2010; @Seton2012] corresponding to the approach of the ridge to the subduction zone.
-This factor coupled with slab window emplacement starting at ca. 24 Ma leads to the interpretation that cooling from below by continued subduction was of second-order significance.

-Surface erosion is not modeled, but may bias the results.
-Any erosion will result in higher apparent heat flow values and increased geotherm convexity, as heat is advected from the top of the model domain by material removal [@Mancktelow1997;@England1990].
-Geologic constraints suggest that 15-20 km of exhumation is likely to have occurred in a major pulse of unroofing coincident with flat-slab underplating and rollback in the Cretaceous [@Saleeby2003; @Chapman2012], and is thus likely to disproportionately affect the older models.
-The lack of erosion in the model framework biases towards predicting lower geothermal gradient overall.
-For the slab window and underplated Monterey plate scenarios (model groups **A** and **B**) this effect would push the final geotherm to or beyond the limit of xenolith thermobarometry [@fig:model_results|a and b].
-In the underplated mantle nappe scenario (model **C**) this effect would push the final modeled geotherm towards the centroid of the xenolith thermobarometric array [@fig:model_results|c and @fig:model_comparison]

-The uncertainties inherent in this model bias the results towards predicting lower-temperature, less-convex geotherms over the model domain.
-These potential biases affect comparisons comparisons with measured values of heat flux and xenolith thermobarometry, which are not subject to these biases [@fig:model_comparison].
-Thus, geotherms predicted by this model might be underestimates for potential mantle temperature at a given depth, especially for the older tectonic scenarios modeled.
-Additional discussion of these factors can be found in
-@sec:model_supplement.

 ## Summary of model results

 Our thermal modeling predicts much higher temperatures within the mantle